 Dr. Russell Buhr is a pulmonary and critical care physician who has an outpatient practice in Westwood, and cares for hospitalized patients at UCLA facilities in Westwood and Santa Monica and at the West Los Angeles VA Medical Center.
 His primary clinical interests are COPD and a rare lung disease called Alpha-1 anti-trypsin (AAT) deficiency.
 He also sees general pulmonary patients as well as patients with asthma, lung cancer and pulmonary fibrosis.
 He is board certified in internal medicine, critical care medicine and pulmonary disease.

 In addition to his clinical practice, Dr. Buhr conducts clinical, translational, and health services research on treatments and programs to prevent COPD exacerbations and keep patients with advanced lung disease out of the hospital.
 The main goal of this research is to help patients with COPD or advanced lung disease preserve their independence and stay as healthy and active as possible.
 To achieve this goal, he is investigating the use of telemedicine as well as other novel strategies to help these patients manage their lung disease at home.

 Dr. Buhr is a first-generation university graduate who grew up in the Willamette Valley of Oregon before moving to Los Angeles, where he graduated with honors from Azusa Pacific University.
 He completed his medical degree at the University of Southern California with induction into the graduate honor society.
 He completed his internal medicine residency at Georgetown University Hospital in Washington, DC, where he served as Chief Resident at the Washington, DC Veterans Affairs Medical Center.
 He then completed his pulmonary and critical care medicine fellowship at UCLA.
 He also received his PhD in Health Policy and Management at UCLA, focusing on ways to prevent unnecessary hospitalizations in patients with advanced lung disease.

-Dr. Buhr is an assistant clinical professor at the David Geffen School of Medicine and the Fielding School of Public Health, a Fellow of the American Thoracic Society and the American College of Physicians.
+Dr. Buhr is an assistant professor at the David Geffen School of Medicine and the Fielding School of Public Health, a Fellow of the American Thoracic Society and a Fellow of the American College of Physicians.

 Medical Board Certifications